OUR PEOPLE AND WORKFORCE

 Centers of Excellence

-EMC Center of Excellence (COE) is a key pillar of our strategy for cultivating talent and expanding our presence in key markets world-wide.
-We operate COEs in seven countries: China, Egypt, India, Ireland, Israel, Russia, and the U.S. In addition to supporting in-country market growth, our COE network model is a globally consistent platform that attracts and develops top talent to drive ground-breaking operational and financial value to global initiatives through superior performance, best practice sharing and creative innovation.
+EMC Centers of Excellence (COE) are key pillars of our strategy for cultivating talent and expanding our presence in key markets world-wide.
+We operate COEs in seven countries: China, Egypt, India, Ireland, Israel, Russia, and the U.S. In addition to supporting in-country market growth, our COE network model is a globally consistent platform that attracts and develops top talent to drive ground-breaking operational and financial value through superior performance, best practice sharing, and creative innovation.

 The COEs bring local expertise and skills to advance our global business strategy.
 In conjunction with EMC business units, the COEs are responsible for the development of many products across EMC’s broad software and hardware offerings, and for providing global services support to EMC customers worldwide.
 Additionally, the COEs provide back office processing activities for internal operations.

 The COEs have been designed to provide EMC business units with world-class talent, infrastructure, and management to deliver to the needs of EMC’s customers.
 EMC business units are, in essence, internal customers of the COEs.
 Each COE is managed locally, and a cross-functional leadership team consisting of EMC’s senior executives oversees strategy and investment decisions.
 Nearly 100 percent of senior management at the COEs is hired from the local community.

 One unique advantage of our COE model is that employees from different business units have more opportunities for collaborative innovation.
 Each year, the COEs contribute a high percentage of submissions to EMC’s annual worldwide Innovation Roadmap, and they play a part in hosting the global event.